 There is the river Windrush with its famous stone bridges and the buildings that existed in 1930.
 The churches have little stained glass windows and you can hear the choir singing as you walk by!
 There is also a Model Village of the Model Village itself!
 It’s brilliant!

-If you are looking for an overnight accommodation, check out the beautiful period stone house Trevone.
-Located in the heart of Bourton-on-the-Water the B&B offers a comfortable and cosy place to stay.
+If you are looking for overnight accommodation, check out the beautiful period stone house Trevone.
+Located in the heart of Bourton-on-the-Water the B&B offers a comfortable and cozy place to stay.

 Road trip stop 3: Cirencester in Gloucestershire

-Spare an afternoon to check out some of lovely sights in the town such as the beautiful Gothic style St John the Baptist parish church.
-In the Market Square you will also find one of the oldest Baptist Churches in England dating back to 1651.
+Spare an afternoon to check out some of the lovely sights in the town such as the beautiful Gothic-style St John the Baptist parish church.
+In Market Square, you will also find one of the oldest Baptist Churches in England dating back to 1651.